beejjorgensen/bgc/src/bgc_part_7400_man_stdalign.md

 ### Description {.unnumbered .unlisted}

-This isn't a function.
-Rather, it's an _alignment specifier_ that you can use with a variable declaration.

-If you need your `char` to be aligned like an `int`, you can force it like this when you declare it:
+Use this _alignment specifier_ to force the alignment of particular variables.
+For instance, we can declare `c` to be `char`, but aligned as if it were an `int`:

 ``` {.c}
 char alignas(int) c;
 ```

-You can also pass a constant value or expression in for the alignment.
+You can put a constant integer expression in there, as well.
+The compiler will probably impose limits on what these values can be.
-This has to be something supported by the system, but the spec stops short of dictating what values you can put in there.
 Small powers of 2 (1, 2, 4, 8, and 16) are generally safe bets.

 ``` {.c}
 char alignas(8) c;   // align on 8-byte boundaries